 If you’re planning to start a blog for your store or if you already have one but are looking to step things up, below are 9 retail blogging tips (complete with screenshots and examples) that you may want to try:

 Retail blogging tip# 1: Let pictures tell the story

-The Apron Blog by Home Depot is one of the most educational retail blogs around.
+The Home Depot Blog is one of the most educational retail blogs around.
 The company regularly publishes posts on DIY projects, home improvement tips, outdoor living, and more.
-But what’s really awesome about The Apron is its heavy use of images.
+But what’s really impressive about the site is its heavy use of images.

 Home Depot’s bloggers make it a point to include an image for every step, tip, or item that they write about.
 Doing so not only makes the articles more attractive, but the images help readers better understand the posts.

 Keep this in mind especially when you’re blogging about DIY projects or how-to articles.
 Always include images to demonstrate the steps, examples, and tips on your blog.
 It makes your posts more educational and actionable.

 And when readers see just how great of a resource your site is, they’ll learn to trust you more, and they’ll likely turn to YOU when it’s time to make a purchase decision.

 In the same way that you would update your window displays to keep up with the seasons, you should also ensure that your blog content is updated for special holidays and seasonal changes throughout the year.